juergenweb/FieldtypeObjectDimensions/README.md

 3. Now scroll to the FieldtypeDimension module and click "Install".
 The required InputfieldObjectDimension will get installed automatic.

 4. Create a new Field with the new "ObjectDimension" Fieldtype.

+## Deinstall

+Please note: During the installation, a field type and an input field will be installed automatically with one click.
+If you want to uninstall this module you have to uninstall the fieldtype and the input field separately